 What type of accommodation is available?

-Accommodations available for self catering breaks are usually cottages, lodges and log cabins.
+Accommodations available for self catering breaks are usually cottages, lodges, barns, caravans, log cabins, glamping, quirky places and luxury stays.
 Holiday homes vary in size, style and quality.
 For example, you could stay in a tradition thatched roof cottage that’s hundreds of years old or opt for a stylish and ultra modern lodge.

 Is price a good indicator of the accommodations’ quality?